-As of December 1, 2017, the University's total long-term debt outstanding was \$191,156,593.
-The University's long-term debt will decrease by the principal amount of the Series Seven-A Bonds and will increase by the principal amount of the Bonds upon issuance.
-The University also anticipates that its outstanding debt will decrease by the refunding of its Seven-O Bonds and Seven-P Bonds and increase by the issuance of bonds issued for that refunding.
+As of May 1, 2019, the University's total long-term debt outstanding was \$169,302,593.
+The University's long-term debt will increase by the principal amount of the Bonds upon issuance.

 Estimated Maximum Annual Debt Service and Pro Forma Coverage Statement